godot-escoria/escoria-demo-game/README.md

 "Escoria in Daïza", is also [hosted on GitHub](https://github.com/flossmanualsfr/escoria).
 It is released under the MIT license, and can thus be used as a way to kickstart your experience with Escoria.

+## Contact

+You can reach Escoria developers and users on IRC.
+Freenode.net #godotengine-escoria

 ## Licensing